 When Monkey park opened about two decades ago, it was quite promising.
 But over the years, the number of species decreased, and now there are only about ten different species (probably less) of monkeys.
 For some reason, the management decided to invest in a playground for children and not the monkeys.
 So, now they are not the best at anything (there are better playgrounds and better animal-related attractions).

 Moreover, it is overpriced.
 At 48 NIS per person (everybody aged 2 and above needs a ticket) you can find better alternatives.
-For comparison: this is only 2 NIS cheaper than Jerusalem zoo, 19 NIS cheaper than Safari and more expensive that Rishon Le-Tzion zoo.
+For comparison: this is only 2 NIS cheaper than Jerusalem zoo, 19 NIS cheaper than Safari, and more expensive than Rishon Le-Tzion zoo.

 So after such a harsh introduction, you might be asking why we revisited the Monkey Park.
 I had a chance to buy tickets at a discounted price, so I did.
 Personally, by comparing to other places, I think that the price should be around 30 NIS per person.

 Touring At Israeli Primate Sanctuary